How to Crush Job Interview

 Deliberate Rehearsal: High-Value Drills

 Practice that produces results is structured and feedback-driven.
-Rehearse stories until they are concise and compelling, then practice delivering them under simulated pressure—timed answers, mock panels, and video recordings.
-Focus on the first two sentences of each story; if the interviewer isn’t hooked early, attention falls off.
+Rehearse stories until they are concise and compelling, then practise delivering them under simulated pressure—timed answers, mock panels, and video recordings.
+Focus on the first two sentences of each story; if you don’t hook the interviewer early, attention falls off.

 Record yourself answering 5 core questions, play the video back, and score yourself on clarity, outcome emphasis, and energy.
 Iteration with feedback accelerates improvement.